zkmkarlsruhe/ofxTensorFlow2/README.md

 #### Building libtensorflow for macOS arm64 (Apple Silicon)

 As of Summer 2024, the TensorFlow website *still* does not provide arm64 builds for macOS.
-The pre-built versions downloaded by the script are provided by third parties on GitHub but they are not up to date ad currently stop at version 2.8.0.
+The pre-built versions downloaded by the script are provided by third parties on GitHub but they are not up to date and currently stop at version 2.8.0.

 If you want the latest version of libtensorflow and you have some time, you can build it from source using the Makefile included in the `libs` directory.